larray-project/larray/doc/source/index.rst

 Documentation
 =============

-For answer you don't find in the documentation, use the `mailing list`_.
+For answers you do not find in the documentation, use the `mailing list`_.

 .. _mailing list: https://groups.google.com/forum/#!forum/larray